opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/api-documentation.md

 ### Response Codes

-PostmanSG uses conventional API Responses Codes to indicate the success or failure of an API request.
+Postman uses conventional API Responses Codes to indicate the success or failure of an API request.

 {% hint style="info" %}
 Response codes do not tell you the delivery status or if your emails are sent.
 You should be calling the [status](https://api.postman.gov.sg/docs/#/Email/get\_transactional\_email) endpoint.